Hedge4/godvillebot/README.md

 * 5.9 Enabled spookmode, and added random messages that appear randomly and get deleted quickly.
 * 5.10 Added the >botTime command
 * 5.11 Added the >url/>parseURL command, not because it's useful but because I like it.
+* 5.12 Updated to discord.js V14.6, and updated other outdated packages.

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.